aws-samples/aws-msk-content-streaming/README.md

 Either copy the full url (e.g. `https://12345678910.vfs.cloud9.eu-west-1.amazonaws.com/`) and replace `https` with `http`.
 Or click on the _Pop Out Into New Window_ button next to the browser bar.

 You can now test it by creating an new item.
 Give it a title and add some content.
-If you have finished click _create post_
+If you have finished click _Create Post_.

 > You can access the app at [localhost:3000](http://localhost:3000) if you run the example on your local machine.